Jack Davis (playwright): Works

-Plays

 Kullark

-Davis’ play Kullark, translated to "home" is often considered by academics as a documentary, detailing the beginning of white settlement in Western Australia in 1829.
+Davis' play Kullark, translated to "home" is often considered by academics as a documentary, detailing the beginning of white settlement in Western Australia in 1829.

 Kullark, published in 1979 translates to "home" in the Nyoongar language.
 The meaning of the play is interpreted by academics as a protest, criticising the colonial recorded history of the 1829 white settlement in Western Australia.